dpryor67/lswebhomework3/README.md

 ```

-My name is:
+My name is: Dana

-I like to:
+I like to: learn things!

-I'm learning:
+I'm learning: git and github.

 ```